4reall/crud_app_react/README.md

 Visit gh-pages or clone repository and run npm start

 ## CRUD APPLICATION
-### This app implements four basic features of most apps working with data: create, read, update, delete.
+### This app implements the four basic features of most apps working with data: create, read, update, delete.

 ## Stack of technologies used to create this app:
 1. HTML